-The region’s most important wine is probably the white Albana.
-Initially a controversial wine, it was the first DOCG created in Italy there was plenty of hype around and controversy around its establishment.
+To some extent the region’s most important wine is Romagna Albana, the DOCG wine focussed on the white Albana grape.
+As the first DOCG created in Italy there was plenty of hype around and controversy around its establishment.
 While some highlighted the potential of the variety to create complex wines, many others laughed at the typically Italian levels of bureaucracy and cronyism that enabled this fairly obscure territory to find itself leading Italy’s wine hierarchy.
 Regardless, it can produce curious white wines with plenty of mineral character.
 With age they can take on extra nutty flavours.
 It’s not always easy to produce good Albana and there are plenty of poor examples floating around.

 The other wine of importance for the region is Lambrusco and its various interpretations.
-Internationally Lambrusco is misunderstood.
-It is often dismissed as a cheap fizzy red.
-In Italy however there is a growing movement of very serious producers crafting expressions of Lambrusco that showcase varietal and territorial integrity.
+Internationally Lambrusco is frequently misunderstood.
+It is often dismissed as a cheap fizzy red wine but in reality there is a growing movement of very serious producers crafting expressions of Lambrusco that showcase varietal and territorial integrity.
 They can also make for wonderful food pairings.

 Ortrugo dei Colli Piacentini DOC, produced from the white Ortrugo variety in the dry and infertile hills of Piacenza is one of Italy’s most curious wines.
 Although overlooked for many years in favour of the more aromatic Mavasia varieties, Ortrugo is making a bit of a comeback.

 The white wines of Pignoletto are produced with the Pignoletto grape, also known as Grechetto di Todi in Umbria.
 It often appears as a still wine, although plenty of producers make both frizzante and spumante versions.
 Some producers use the sub zones of Colli d’Iola, Modena and Reno on the labels.